melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This plan outlines the development of **InstaReader**, a mobile/tablet application that digitizes the proven DISTAR (Direct Instruction System for Teaching and Remediation) methodology.
+This plan outlines the development of **Early Reader**, a mobile/tablet application that digitizes the proven DISTAR (Direct Instruction System for Teaching and Remediation) methodology.
 The app will guide parents and children through 100 structured phonics lessons, each taking 20-30 minutes, to achieve approximately 2nd-grade reading level.

 ---